0EnIgma1/Rock-Paper-Scissors/README.md

 - Press 's' to start the game.

-- You can also download the EXE application by storing the EXE folder in your local system and go to dist -> main.exe to run the application
+- You can also download the EXE application by storing the EXE folder in your local system and go to dist -> RPS.exe to run the application

   ! make sure that webcam is connected !